 Home Assistant is one of the most interesting open source projects I’ve ever come across.
-It interfaces with any device, platform, or service you can think of and allows you to perform actions based on the data you monitor.
-It has a great community and is under extremely active development.
+It interfaces with any device, platform, or service you can think of.
+It can connect all of your devices to make a truly smart home.
 With a little creativity almost anything is possible with Home Assistant, and best of all it’s private and totally under your control.

 That’s when I discovered Node-Red, a visual programming tool developed by IBM.
 Node-Red is the perfect complement to Home Assistant, allowing for very complicated logic to be constructed visually through a simple “flow” interface.
 It integrates seamlessly with Home Assistant.
 Let’s set it up.